mnot/I-D/variants/draft.md

 Note that `Accept-Language` is listed in Vary, to assure backwards-compatibility with caches that do not support `Variants`.

-Also, note that is is the response header which is listed in Variants, not the request header (the opposite of Vary).
+Also, note that is is the appropriate value from `Variant-Key` which is listed in Variants, not the request header (the opposite of Vary).

 ### Multiple Variants